NetKnightsClub/NetKnights-Website/README.md

-# 🌐 NetKnights Club Website
+# 🛡️ NetKnights Cybersecurity Club Website

-Welcome to the **NetKnights Club Website** repository!
-This is the source code for our static club website, lovingly crafted by chaotic-good hackers and cybersecurity enthusiasts.
-Hosted on GitHub Pages, this website is our digital home for sharing updates, resources, and chaotic energy with the world.
+Welcome to the **NetKnights Cybersecurity Club Website** repository!
+This is the source code for our professional club website, designed to showcase our community-driven approach to cybersecurity education.
+Hosted on GitHub Pages, this website serves as our digital headquarters for sharing knowledge, resources, and opportunities with current and prospective members.

 > "Protect the net.
 Educate the future.
 Knight the nerds."